It’s important to consider healthy road trip food ideas whenever you set off in your car to a new destination.

 A lot of this stuff you will find included on my road trip packing list which is worth checking out before you head off on your trip!

-Now that you have a list of the food and other useful items you’ll need on a road trip, I’ve compiled a list of tips that will help you keep yourself fuelled on the road.
+Now that you have a list of the best food for traveling in a car and other useful items you’ll need on a road trip, I’ve compiled a list of tips that will help you keep yourself fuelled on the road.

 These road trip food ideas are the result of multiple roads across many different countries and continents.
 I learnt these tips through trial and error and often the hard way.